naveenkumarvr/learning_go/learning_by_doing/databases/basic-db/Readme.md

 - What are the key takeaway

 ## How Go Handles Database
-- We know that we have two types of database SQL and NO-SQL
+- We know that database generally falls in two types SQL and NOSQL
 ### SQL
-- In order to interact with any Objects go uses Library, we need to import library.
+- In order to interact with any objects go uses Library, we need to import library.
-- Similarly Go have Build-In Library called "database/sql" to connect and interact with SQL DB.
+- Similarly Go have Build-In Library called "database/sql" to interact with SQL DB.
 So we will import this Library at the beginning then we can interact with DB via GO.
 ### No SQL
 - There is no Build-In Library for NOSQL DB when I'm writing this.
 However there are multiple third party library we can use to connect and interact with NOSQL library.
 - One Such example is "go.mongodb.org/mongo-driver" for MongoDB

-From here we Focus on SQL DB as NOSQL Way of Working is almost similar.

 ## What is the native way I can use to connect to Database
 - As discussed in the above section we can import "database/sql" at the beginning and then we can start interacting with database.
 Refer the main.go for example
-- However "database/sql" is more generic library which is created to interact with all SQL DBs.
-But there are many flavours in SQL db like postgres, Mysql, sqlite etc and each have their own unique features with it.
+- However "database/sql" is more generic library which is created to interact with all SQL DB with Common interfaces.
+But there are many flavours in SQL db like postgres, Mysql, sqlite etc.
-- So in-order to make use all the feature along of specific flavour of DB we will import additional Drivers along with that.
+- So in-order to interact with specific flavour of DB we will import additional Drivers along with that.
 Refer the main.go file where we have imported '_ "github.com/go-sql-driver/mysql"' driver which works with database/sql native drivers and provide all the functionality.

 ## What are the key takeaway